What Is the Close Brothers Scandal? Key Facts and Compensation Explained

 2. Escalate to the Financial Ombudsman Service (FOS): You can appeal to the FOS to be reviewed in a just and impartial manner if Close Brothers cannot find an acceptable solution.
 The FOS will, after hearing your case, render a final decision on compensation on your behalf.

-Seeking Legal or Financial Advice if Needed
+Seeking Professional Advice if Needed

-Related Blogs
+Related resources

 Close Brothers Sets Aside £165 Million for Car Loans Commission Scandal